 The University Centers exemplifies a tradition of quality and innovative programming that anchors and sustains the campus identity.
 The unit is also a highly responsive partner that develops programming with other units and academic departments, administrative committees, student government and student organizations.

 The Artists Series presents quality regional, national and international artists.
-The variety of events includes ballet, modern dance, theatre, world music, jazz, chamber music and recitals.
+The variety of events includes ballet, modern dance, theatre, symphony orchestra, world music, jazz, chamber music and recitals.
 Through the performing arts, the Artists Series seeks to develop aesthetic awareness, promote interdisciplinary appreciation, and cultivate multicultural experience.

 > View the Artists Series event archive